3 Differences Between B2C and B2B Social Media Marketing

 The gold standard for B2C social media marketing; it was the first social channel and remains a staple of any effective B2C social media strategy.
 Facebook, for B2C, is an amazing tool for community engagement, customer support, and promotion.

-Twitter is one of the only “open” social networks.
+Twitter is one of the few “open” social networks.
 This means that any tweet you create can be seen by anyone.
 However, it is important to understand how to make sure your tweets are getting the most visibility possible.
-Make sure to research hashtags, come up with creative campaigns, and engage with well known people in your field.
+Make sure to research hashtags, come up with creative campaigns, and engage with well-known people in your field.
 Don’t forget to engage with your community on a regular basis as well!